Why start a limited company?

 - The SIC (Standard Industrial Classification code) appropriate for your kind of business.
 You can find the right SIC code from the Condensed SIC code list on the Gov.uk.

-- Three addresses for your company, including the registered office, business and director service addresses.
+- Three official address (or addresses) for your company, including your registered office address and business and company director service addresses.
 It's important to note that two of these addresses will be available on the public domain so it’s not ideal to use your residential address.
-For a nominal fee, most accountants and company formation services will provide a registered business address for your company.
+For a nominal fee, most accountants and company formation services will provide a registered business address or service address for your company.
 This service is included in our accountancy packages.

 - The share structure of your limited company.
 How many shareholders do you have and how many shares do they each have?
-This will likely be a straightforward question if you’re a contractor.
+(You will typically need at least one shareholder) This will likely be a straightforward question if you’re a contractor or sole trader business owner.

 Once you’ve got all this information, you’ll be ready to complete the necessary documents (officially called the articles of incorporation).
 Here’s a quick outline of each one and what information is needed for each.